 We recall the following result from \cite{Maz-GM}:

-\begin{Thm} Let $\bar M$ be a closed, orientable, hyperbolic $3$-cone-manifold with all cone angles smaller than $2\pi$.
+\begin{Thm} Let $\bar M$ be a closed, orientable, hyperbolic cone-$3$-manifold with all cone angles smaller than $2\pi$.
 Then $\bar M$ is infinitesimally rigid relative to its cone angles, i.e.\ every angle-preserving infinitesimal deformation is trivial. \end{Thm}

-Although it is not explicitly stated, this theorem only deals with infinitesimal deformations that preserve the singular locus, i.e. no splitting of vertex occurs.
-If it were the case, new singular edges would appear; a more general rigidity result would have to take their angles into account.
+Although it is not explicitly stated, this theorem only deals with infinitesimal deformations that preserve the singular locus, i.e.~no splitting of vertex occurs.
+If it were the case, new singular edges would appear; the more general rigidity result of \cite{MontcouqW} takes their lengths into account.

-The above theorem was actually proven in the language of curvature-preserving infinitesimal deformations of the metric tensor:

-\begin{Thm} Let $\bar M$ be a closed, orientable, hyperbolic $3$-cone-manifold with all cone angles smaller than $2\pi$, and let $h\in \mathcal{S}^2 M$ be a curvature-preserving infinitesimal deformation of the hyperbolic cone-metric $g$.
-If $h$ and $\n h$ are in $L^2$, then $h$ is trivial, i.e. there exists a vector field $X$ such that $h$ is equal to the Lie derivative $L_X g$. \end{Thm}